Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

+\item \textbf{Breakdown of quantum--classical correspondence and rise in random-matrix theory's predictiveness}: This stage can begin around the same time as scrambling.
+Hence we have already seen one name for the time when this stage takes place: the \emph{Ehrenfest time} $t_{\rm E}$, also called the \emph{Thouless time} $t_{\rm Th}$.
+This time scale varies logarithmically with the system size: $t_{\rm E} \sim \log(K)$.
 How this stage manifests depends on the system and measures studied.
-An example setting involves transport in, e.g., electronic systems~\cite{Aleiner_96_Divergence,Schomerus_05_Quantum}.
-Here, an initially narrow wave packet expands to cover a classically relevant length scale around $t_{\rm E}$.
-The quantum system's behavior diverges from its classical analogue's; hence the name \emph{Ehrenfest time} alludes to Ehrenfest's theorem, which highlights a parallel between quantum and classical systems.
-In another example, at this stage, the spectral form factor changes from dipping to ramping upward: random-matrix theory begins to accurately predict the spectral form factor, which ceases to depend on microscopic details~\cite{Kos_18_Many,Winer_24_Spectral}.
+An example involves transport in electronic systems~\cite{Aleiner_96_Divergence,Schomerus_05_Quantum}: an initially narrow wave packet expands to cover a classically relevant length scale around $t_{\rm E}$.
+The quantum system's behavior diverges from its classical analogue; hence the name \emph{Ehrenfest time} alludes to Ehrenfest's theorem, which highlights a parallel between quantum and classical systems.
+In another example, at this stage, the spectral form factor stops declining and begins to ramp upward again: random-matrix theory begins to accurately predict the spectral form factor, which ceases to depend on microscopic details~\cite{Kos_18_Many,Winer_24_Spectral,81_Maslov_Semi}.\footnote{Certain semiclassical behaviors of some quantum systems may extend beyond the Ehrenfest time.~\cite{61_Maslov_Quasi,81_Chirikov_Dynamical,81_Shepelyanskii_Quasi}.
+This extension mirrors the ambiguities, described above, surrounding chaos.
+All these ambiguities motivated our formulation that the ``paradigmatic system will likely pass the following mileposts.''}

 \item \textbf{The spectral form factor changes from increasing linearly with time to remaining constant}: This change happens at the \emph{Heisenberg time} $t_{\rm H}$, or \emph{plateau time}~\cite{Kos_18_Many}.
 Denote by $\Delta$ the average inverse gap between consecutive eigenenergies.
-The Heisenberg time is $t_{\rm H} \coloneqq h / \Delta \sim e^N$~\cite{Schomerus_05_Quantum}.
+The Heisenberg time is $t_{\rm H} \coloneqq h / \Delta \sim e^K$~\cite{Schomerus_05_Quantum}.

-\item \textbf{Complexity saturation}: The state's complexity grows to $\sim e^N$.
-The saturation time has been conjectured to scale as $e^N$.
+\item \textbf{Complexity saturation}: The state's complexity grows to $\sim e^K$.
+The saturation time has been conjectured to scale as $e^K$.
 This conjecture has been proven under certain conditions (Sec.~\ref{sec_growth}).

 \end{enumerate}